Watch Tower Bible and Tract Society of Pennsylvania: Brooklyn property sales

 In 2011, the Watch Tower Society was reported to still own 34 properties in Brooklyn; a 2009 report calculated "a dozen or more" properties in the Brooklyn area.
-In a 2010 news report the Watch Tower Society said it was "not actively promoting" the sale of eight Brooklyn properties still on the market.
-Watch Tower Society's remaining nine unsold Brooklyn properties are 97, 107, and 119 Columbia Heights; 80 and 86 Willow Street; 21 Clark Street (Towers Hotel); parking lots at 67 Furman Street, 1 York Street and 85 Jay Street; and 90 Sands Street already arranged to sell in 2017.
+In a 2010 news report, the society said it was "not actively promoting" the sale of eight Brooklyn properties still on the market.
+The society's remaining nine unsold Brooklyn properties are 97, 107, and 119 Columbia Heights; 80 and 86 Willow Street; 21 Clark Street (Towers Hotel); parking lots at 67 Furman Street, 1 York Street and 85 Jay Street; and 90 Sands Street already arranged to sell in 2017.
 Many sold buildings are to be emptied by 2017.
 The Furman Street properties and parking lots are for sale currently as stated above.

 Other countries

 In 1900, the Watch Tower Society opened its first overseas branch office in Britain.
 Germany followed in 1903 and Australia in 1904.
-By 1979 the society had 39 printing branches throughout the world, with facilities transferred to farming properties in many countries including Brazil, Sweden, Denmark, Canada and Australia.
-In 2011, the Watch Tower Society had 98 branch offices worldwide reporting to New York directly; other nations' offices report to large branches nearby.
+By 1979 the society had 39 printing branches throughout the world, with facilities transferred to farming properties in many countries, including Brazil, Sweden, Denmark, Canada, and Australia.
+In 2011, the society had 98 branch offices worldwide reporting to New York directly; other nations' offices report to large branches nearby.